Waite Hoyt: Baseball

 Despite being a Dodgers fan, Hoyt was signed to a professional contract by New York Giants manager John McGraw when he was but 15.
-Because of his extreme youth, he was immediately nicknamed "The Schoolboy Wonder".
+Because of his extreme youth, he was immediately nicknamed "the Schoolboy Wonder".
+Ernie Stanton also was the one that got him his job with the Giants.

 After a brief stint with the Giants, McGraw sent Hoyt to the minors for refinement and experience.
 Hoyt soon returned to the majors, this time with the Boston Red Sox.
 His performance there attracted the attention of the Yankees, who acquired him in 1920.
 In his first season as a Yankee, he won 19 games and pitched three complete games in the World Series without allowing an earned run – over his career, he would win six American League pennants with the Yankees and one with the Philadelphia Athletics.
-In his finest years with the Yankees, 1927 and 1928, Hoyt would post records of 22 wins and 7 losses with a 2.64 ERA and 23 wins and 7 losses with a 3.36 ERA.
+In his finest years with the Yankees, 1927 and 1928, Hoyt posted records of 22 wins and 7 losses with a 2.64 earned run average (ERA) and 23 wins and 7 losses with a 3.36 ERA.
 During his 21-year career, he won 10 or more games 12 times, 11 of them consecutively.

-Hoyt pitched for eight years after leaving the Yankees in 1930, but did not consistently display similar levels of pitching dominance.
+In May 1930, the Yankees traded Hoyt and Mark Koenig to the Detroit Tigers for Ownie Carroll, Harry Rice, and Yats Wuestling.
+He pitched for eight years after leaving the Yankees in 1930, but did not consistently display similar levels of pitching dominance.

 Hoyt finished his career with a win–loss record of 237–182 and an ERA of 3.59.
 By the time he retired in 1938, he had pitched the most victories in World Series history (his World Series record with the Yankees and A's was 6–4).

 As a hitter, Hoyt posted a .198 batting average (255-for-1287) with 96 runs, 100 RBI and 40 bases on balls.
 Defensively, he recorded a .966 fielding percentage which was 9 points higher than the league average at his position.

 Hoyt had a total of 36 Major League teammates who would later be elected to the Hall of Fame.
 As of 2009, no other Hall of Famer has had more Hall of Fame teammates.

 Additional/concurrent careers

-In addition to the "Schoolboy" moniker appearing on his Hall of Fame plaque, Hoyt was also known as "The Merry Mortician", for when he was not playing baseball, he spent days working as a funeral director and nights appearing in vaudeville.
+In addition to the "Schoolboy" moniker appearing on his Hall of Fame plaque, Hoyt was also known as "the Merry Mortician", for when he was not playing baseball, he spent days working as a funeral director and nights appearing in vaudeville.
 As a vaudevillian, he appeared with many of the most well-known performers of the day, including Jack Benny, Jimmy Durante, George Burns, and others.
 He kept in shape during the off-season by playing semi-professional basketball.
-He added to his repertoire by becoming an accomplished painter and writer.